mixeme/Columbo/docs/build.md

 ## Build binary
 ### Natively
 1. Check that you can successfully run Columbo from the source.
-See instructions in the section above;
+See instructions in the section [above](#run-from-source);
 2. Install [PyInstaller](https://pyinstaller.org/) with `pip`
 ```shell
 py -m pip install pyinstaller         # For Windows
 python3 -m pip install pyinstaller    # For Linux
 ```
-3. Run `scripts/build-win.bat` for Windows and `scripts/build-lnx.sh` for Linux;
+3. Run helper script `scripts/build-win.bat` for Windows and `scripts/build-lnx.sh` for Linux;
 4. Find your binary in `dist` folder.

 ### Another distribution